 Let them cook till almost done.
 Drain and wash in running water to cool them down.

-Let stand in colander to dry till further use.
+Let it stand in a colander to dry till further use.

 Slice the onion and capsicum.
-Chop (grate) the carrot in very small pieces.
+Chop (grate) the carrot into very small pieces.

 Add the grated ginger and cook it for a few seconds.
 Season with salt, black pepper powder, soya sauce and vinegar.

-Add in the noodles and spring onion leaves.
+Add the noodles and spring onion leaves.
 Toss everything well.

 Shut off the flame and let the mixture cool completely.

 To make the rolls cover

 Take the maida in a big bowl.